Visit to Rameswaram – Part 3 of 3

 (Dhanushkodi and around Rameswaram)

 It was a Sri Rama Navami the next day.
-Incidentally I was born on a Sri Rama Navami day on the Thiruvathirai star (Lord Shiva’s star, the previous star to Punarvasu, Rama’s star).
-Rameswaram is the most sacred place in Tamilnadu for Sri Ramar and there could have been no better place to be there on that day.
-We were there on that day – quite unplanned!
+Incidentally I was born on a Sri Rama Navami day on the Thiruvathirai star (Lord Shiva’s star).
+Rameswaram is one of the most sacred places of Lord Rama in Tamilnadu and we were there on that day – quite unplanned!

 We started the day in a jeep (costs about 1000 Rs per jeep) by about 6:30 AM for Dhanushkodi (we missed this during our earlier May 2011 trip) which is about 23 kms from Rameswaram.

 Hindu scriptures say that at the request of Vibeeshana, brother of Ravana and ally of Rama, Rama broke the Sethu bridge after the Ramayana war with one end of his bow and hence the name Dhanushkodi, Dhanush meaning Bow and Kodi meaning end.
 It is also said that Rama marked this spot for Sethu with one end of his famous bow.

 Dhanushkodi was a prospering town with a population of about 25,000, mostly fishermen and had its own post office, school, college, an ancient Lord Rama Temple and even a Railway Station.
 On that fateful night,